KrailOrg/krail/docs/tutorial01.md

 ## Preparation
 This tutorial assumes that you have Gradle already installed.
 The Krail build was done wtih Gradle 2.1, though other versions should work.
 (There has been one report of an issue with Gradle 2.4)

-It is also assumed that you will be using Git for version control, and have it installed
+It is also assumed that you will be using Git for version control, and have it installed.

+If you want to skip a step, or just re-create something later, this Tutorial is available on Github - at the end of every section you'll see a stage "Download from Github"

 ## Create a build file